ansible/ansible-container/docs/rst/reference/shipit/kube.rst

 If ``--roles-path`` was used during the `build` process, then pass the same option to the `shipit` command so that ``main.yml`` can be parsed.

+.. option:: --local-images

+** New in version 0.3.0**

+Use images directly from the local image cache managed by the Docker daemon.
+Prevents the automatic use of the default registry URL.